kraebsli/BlackboardMoodleConverter/README.md

 Installation:

 Put all files in one directory of the webserver.
-This directory should be writeable by the webserver.

-Define variables uploaddir und downloadlink in uploaddir.php
+Define variable downloadlink in uploaddir.php

 Make directory “uploads”,should be writeable by the webserver.